 Pitta Dosha is easily recognizable by its sharp features, rosy and soft skin, light-colored eyes and hair, and medium frame.
 Usually, Pitta-predominant people are intelligent, have a sharp memory, and have a fiery spirit.
 Therefore, there is no wonder Pitta is associated with a tiger: alert, active, and goal-oriented.

 Governed by Fire and Water, Pitta Dosha qualities include: heat – meaning Pitta types have a strong agni (digestive fire) and an even stronger appetite as well as a passionate personality; light – manifesting itself both in body structure and in a bright and alert mind; sharpness – displaying an inquisitive mind, decisiveness, and a sharp vision.

 When Pitta’s qualities are in excess, you can experience heartburn, skin rashes or acne, irritability, self-criticism, inflammation, and burnout.
 Furthermore, when out of balance, Pitta types can see symptoms like low blood sugar, short temper, oily skin, and hair or excess sweat.

 What can you do to keep Pitta in balance?

-- Make a habit of exercising but be gentle on yourself.
+- Make a habit of exercising but be gentle with yourself.
 Pittas can be very competitive and even a tad perfectionist and that’s exactly what you’re trying to avoid.

-- Breathing exercises and meditation are both a great aid in calming Pitta’s fiery spirit.
+- Breathing exercises and meditation are both great aid in calming Pitta’s fiery spirit.